The-AVR/AVR-2022/content/en/battery/overview/_index.md

 ![2021 battery fire](2022-06-26-18-36-42.png)
 {{% /alert %}}

-1. **_First, get yourself and those around you to safety_**.
-Things are replaceable, while you (and your lungs) are not.
+1. **First, get yourself and those around you to safety**.
+   Drones, computers, etc. are replaceable, while you (and your lungs) are not.
    Battery fires produce very toxic smoke, and you do NOT want to breathe it in.
-2. Get help.
+2. **Get help**.
 This depends on your specific situation, but this may be to pull a nearby fire alarm, call 911, or call your security department.

 After doing the above two steps, and _only if you're comfortable with it_ and does